Me in top aft cabin of Beachcomber with photo of Maureen O’Hara.

 Lucy Adlington. ©Come Step Back In Time.

-- Pictorial highlights from some of my many blogging joys over the last 5 years of Come Step Back In Time.
+- Pictorial highlights from some of my many blogging adventures with Come Step Back In Time.
 (More images at end of article).

-I published my first article on Come Step Back In Time in July 2011 and after 5 incredible years, this post will, sadly, be my last.
-I have thoroughly enjoyed every second of writing this blog but the time has come to embark on exciting new writing challenges.
+I published my first article on Come Step Back In Time in July 2011 and after 5 incredible years this post will, sadly, be my last.
+I have thoroughly enjoyed every second of writing this blog but the time has now come to embark on exciting new challenges.
+I will always be very proud of Come Step Back In Time and this blog will remain live for as long as the WordPress platform continues to exist.

-I am very proud of Come Step Back In Time and the site will remain live for as long as WordPress continues to exist, hopefully for quite some time to come.
-There are 185 articles on here, most of which are long read.
-Final word count stands at 280k, equivalent to 3 full-length novels or 3 PhDs, no wonder I have bags under my eyes!
-At the end of this post, I have compiled a list of my favourite articles from the last 5 years.
+This blog contains 185 articles, most of which are long read.
+Final word count stands at 280k, equivalent to 3 full-length novels or 3 PhDs.
+Phew!
+No wonder I have bags under my eyes.
+At the end of this post, I have curated some of my favourite articles.

 Come Step Back In Time will always have a very special place in my heart.
-It has brought me great creative joy as well as new friendships and many media opportunities, with television/radio appearances on BBC, ITV and Channel 4.
+It has brought me great creative joy, new friendships as well as many media opportunities, on television, radio, podcasts and in print, including BBC, ITV and Channel 4, to name but a few.

 Thank-you to each and every one of you that have read Come Step Back In Time, taken the time to comment, e-mail me, follow my blog(s) and offer me fabulous opportunities.
-I am extremely grateful.
-Look forward to having you join me on new blogging adventures over at 20th Century Crush🙂
+I will always be extremely grateful for your support.

 - Top 10 Tips For Starting A History Blog